 Covid-19 support for good mental health & relationships

-As a nation, we are self-isolating, practising social distancing and obeying the lockdown rules.
+As a nation during covid-19, we are living in a time of changing rules & social distancing.
 This is exactly what we need to protect the physical health of our communities, but can place enormous strain on on our mental health and relationships.

 There are many things you can do during this season to support good mental health and grow stronger relationships.
 Below, you will find a whole host of resources and articles to help you whatever your circumstances.
 We're here to help you emerge stronger - and if you need to talk, we're here to listen.

 We now have a funding grant for FREE counselling, for anyone whose mental wellbeing or relationships are impacted by coronavirus.
 Please get in touch with our support team to access these free appointments.

 This grant is given through The National Lottery Community Fund & the UK Government Department for Digital, Culture, Media & Sport.

 We are booking telephone appointments with qualified counsellors today

 We are booking virtual appointments with qualified counsellors today